 Important: If you receive services outside of the benefit described, an additional cost share may apply.
 What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Outpatient surgery including services provided at hospital outpatient facilities and ambulatory surgical centers (continued) Pre-surgical education is recommended for new elective implantable cardioverter defibrillators (ICD's) with or without biventricular pacing, total hip replacement, total knee replacement, and spinal surgeries.
-The education is an interactive, online program for members to fully understand their elective procedures, the risks and complications, and what they can do before and after surgery for optimal results. ✓ Prior authorization may apply, see page 56 for more information.
-You have a \$40 allowance per quarter.\ Over-the-counter (OTC) items\ Deductible does not apply.
-Over-the-Counter (OTC) items are drugs and health related products that do not need a prescription.
-More than 1,000 OTC items are covered by this plan, as allowed by Medicare.
-Examples of covered items include: Pain relievers Toothpaste • Eye drops Allergy medication Nasal spray Antacids Vitamins First aid items • Cough drops
+The education is an interactive, online program for members to fully understand their elective procedures, the risks and complications, and what they can do before and after surgery for optimal results. ✓ Prior authorization may apply, see page 54 for more information.
+You have a \$74 allowance per quarter to use on OTC OTC Plus items.
+If eligible, this allowance can be used on healthy food and produce.
+Your plan offers a benefit allowance to use towards over-the-counter (non-prescription) Deductible does not apply. medication and health related items.
+Members with certain chronic conditions who meet eligibility criteria can also use this allowance in-store to purchase healthy food and produce such as; vegetables, fruit, meats, milk and more.